Welcome to Round Rock!

 Depending on the subdivision in which you live, there may be a neighborhood association which can be either an informal group of individuals who get together to socialize or are formed for more formal purposes as defined by deed restrictions or to maintain agreements between the home owners and developers.
 Our Community and Neighborhood Services Department has developed programs and services for active and engaged neighborhoods to revitalize themselves using community resources.
 Please visit the Neighborhood Services page for a full listing.

-City services that have a direct impact on the public include Police, Fire, Library, Parks and Recreation, Transportation, Utilities and Environmental Services, Planning and Development Services, Water (Utility) Billing, and Municipal Court.
+City services that have a direct impact on the public include Police, Fire, Library, Parks and Recreation, Transportation, Utilities and Environmental Services, Planning and Development Services, Water (Utility) Billing, Community and Neighborhood Services and Municipal Court.
 Other departments in the city include City Administration, Finance, Human Resources, and Purchasing.
-Code Enforcement is a division of the Planning Department.
 Animal Control is a division of the Police Department.

 In most cases, the city provides services only to those located within the corporate city limits of Round Rock.
 Postal addresses do not reflect city residency.
 If you are unclear as to residency, you should check with your realtor, the county tax office (512-248-3278) or the City’s Planning and Development Services (512-218- 5428).